MaxyZhu75/MIPS-Simulator/README.md

 Please check [Project Report](https://github.com/MaxyZhu75/MIPS-Simulator/blob/main/summary/report/ProjectReport.pdf) and [Presentation Slides](https://github.com/MaxyZhu75/MIPS-Simulator/blob/main/summary/slides/PresentationSlides.pdf) for details.
 ## Simulation Results
 Please check out the [Results Document](https://github.com/MaxyZhu75/MIPS-Simulator/blob/main/summary/results/SimulationResult.pdf) for details.
-## :octocat: Contact
+## :calling: Contact
 Thank you so much for your interests.
 Note that this project can not straightforward be your course assignment solution.
 Do not download and submit my code without any change.
-Contact me and I am happy to modify this MIPS simulator further with you.
+Feel free to reach me out and I am happy to modify this MIPS simulator further with you.
 * Email: maoqinzhu@umass.edu or zhumaxy@gmail.com
 * LinkedIn: [Max Zhu](https://www.linkedin.com/in/maoqin-zhu/)